mattyjsmith/academic-kickstart/content/post/Multiple Imputation.md

 ## Clarification

-Continuing with our coronavirus example, imagine we collected data on 20 patients
+Continuing with our coronavirus example, imagine we wanted to understand which patient characteristics are associated with an increased chance of having coronavirus, or dying from coronavirus.
+Imagine we sample 20 patients from a hospital and collected information on their age, gender, received a test, whether this was a positive test, whether they died, and whether they had died due to coronavirus.
+The table below shows ours data...

 ![image](https://user-images.githubusercontent.com/33094651/79448285-14187780-7fd9-11ea-8680-24161a1c9937.png)

+So far, no problems.
+But if we were to gather data on all patients with coronavirus then we may miss a few records.

 ## Multiple Imputation